rubenvanstaden/spira/docs/_build/html/_static/_3_advanced.rst

 The :py:class:`J5Contacts` and :py:class:`I5Contacts` classes are the top and bottom sections, respectively.
 The :py:class:`__Junction__` class is a base class that contains parameters common to both of these classes.
-As shown in the :py:data:`create_elements` methods for both classes a metal bounding box is added around all the instances already defined.
+As shown in the :py:data:`create_elements` methods for both classes a metal bounding box is added around all defined elements.

-The results for :py:class:`J5Contacts` is shown below and consists of a ``C5R`` via that connects this layer ``R5`` and a junction via that contains the actually junction layer.
+The results for :py:class:`J5Contacts` is shown below and consists of a ``C5R`` via that connects layer ``R5`` and a junction via that contains the actually junction layer.

 .. image:: _figures/_adv_junction_top.png
     :align: center

-The results for :py:class:`I5Contacts` is shown below and consists of a ``C5R`` via that connects this layer ``R5`` and a ``I5`` via that connects layer ``M5`` to layer ``M6``.
+The result for :py:class:`I5Contacts` is shown below and consists of a ``C5R`` via that connects layer ``R5`` and a ``I5`` via that connects layer ``M5`` to layer ``M6``.
 The skyplane via that connects ``M6`` to ``M7`` is optional depending on the boolean value of the :py:data:`sky_via` parameter.